Matt Gaetz: Abortion

 Gaetz opposes abortion.
 On July 23, 2022, he gave a speech at a Student Action Summit gathering in Tampa, Florida, in which he said that overweight or unattractive women were unlikely to become pregnant and mocked them for supporting abortion rights, saying, "They're like 5'2", 350 pounds, and they're like, 'Give me my abortions or I'll get up and march and protest.'"
-A Texas teenager tweeted a post mocking Gaetz, who responded with a photo of her that, according to NPR, implied his comments had touched a nerve; she used the incident to raise over $2 million for abortion funds.
+Olivia Julianna, a Texas teenager, tweeted a post mocking Gaetz, who responded with a photo of her that, according to NPR, implied his comments had touched a nerve; she used the incident to raise over $2 million for abortion funds.

 Human trafficking

 On December 19, 2017, Gaetz was the only representative to vote against the Combating Human Trafficking in Commercial Vehicles Act, a bill allocating additional government resources to help combat human trafficking.
 Gaetz later explained that his vote was due to his small government principles and his belief that existing federal agencies could adequately combat human trafficking.

 On February 27, 2018, Gaetz voted against the Allow States and Victims to Fight Online Sex Trafficking Act, which had by then been combined with the Stop Enabling Sex Traffickers Act.
 It passed, 388–25.
 On July 26, 2022, Gaetz voted against the Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act, which passed 401–20.

 Immigration

-Gaetz opposes sanctuary cities, which opt not to dedicate local law enforcement resources to prosecuting people solely for being undocumented.
-Upon announcing his run for Congress in 2016, he said that illegal immigrants were "sucking us dry."
+Gaetz opposes sanctuary cities, which limit or deny their cooperation with the national government in enforcing immigration law.
+Upon announcing his run for Congress in 2016, he said that undocumented immigrants were "sucking us dry".
 In January 2018, Gaetz defended a statement by Trump that reportedly said Haiti and African nations were "shithole" countries, saying that Haiti was covered by "sheet metal and garbage" and in "disgusting" condition.

-In October 2018, Gaetz falsely claimed that George Soros paid for a caravan of migrants from Central America to the United States.
+In October 2018, Gaetz falsely stated that George Soros paid for a caravan of migrants from Central America to the United States.
 Gaetz voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.
 Gaetz voted against Consolidated Appropriations Act (H.R.
-1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).
+1158), an act which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

-Gaetz has endorsed the white nationalist Great Replacement theory.
-In 2021, he called the Anti-Defamation League a "racist organization" after it condemned Tucker Carlson's promotion of Great Replacement theory.
-Gaetz said that Carlson "is CORRECT about Replacement Theory as he explains what is happening to America."

 Law enforcement

-On June 23, 2021, Gaetz tweeted that the FBI should be defunded while it is investigating him for alleged sex trafficking and having sex with a minor.
+Gaetz tweeted on June 23, 2021, that the FBI should be defunded.
+At that time, it was investigating him for alleged sex trafficking and having sex with a minor.
 He wrote, "If Democrats want to defund the police, they should start with the FBI."
 Gaetz later deleted the tweet.
 The week before, he claimed without evidence that "FBI operatives organized and participated in the January 6th Capitol riot."
+As of 2024, there is still no evidence for such a claim.